mmKALLL/alignment-is-hard/README.md

 - Money - needed to hire researchers, engineers, and staff.
 You lose if this runs out.
 - RP - Research Points - used to unlock upgrades and influence individual organizations
 - EP - Engineering Points - used to fulfill contracts for money and other benefits
-- SP - staff points - used to hire more people and influence alignment acceptance
+- SP - Social Points - used to hire more people and influence alignment acceptance

 #### Secondary resources: